Should You Make the Switch to SuccessFactors Onboarding 2.0?

 What you WILL gain is a solution that fits much more with the rest of SuccessFactors, both in user experience and integration between modules.
 And as I’ve previously mentioned, it IS still undergoing development, which means new features and improvements will be rolling out continuously.
 Unlike Onboarding 1.0 which is unlikely to change much now, except for compliance updates/general fixes.

-One of the major showstoppers for many organisations has been the lack of compliance forms in the initial 2.0 release.
-However as of the First Half 2020 release, due in Production now on 5th June, Australian compliance forms will be available for the Tax File Declaration and Superannuation forms.
+One of the major showstoppers for many organisations has been the lack of compliance forms in the initial Onboarding 2.0 release.
+However as of the First Half 2020 release, UK and Australian compliance forms are available (Australian Tax File Declaration and Superannuation), with US compliance planned to commence from 2H 2020.

 How are existing Employee Central customers impacted?